Comparisonπͺ Fitness & Wellness

 Cons

-- Requires an Apple Watch to unlock the best features โ Android users cannot use it at all.
+- Needs an Apple Watch to unlock the best features β Android users cannot use it at all.

 - Instructor roster is smaller and less differentiated than Peloton's.

-Edge: Peloton App for serious or specialized training.
-Apple Fitness+ for casual, varied, or beginner-friendly routines.
+Edge: Peloton App for serious or specialized training β if you'll pay for App+.
+Apple Fitness+ for casual, varied, or beginner-friendly routines at a lower price.

 The Peloton App is far more platform-agnostic.
 It runs on Android and iOS, Roku, Fire TV, Apple TV, and a web browser.
 If your household uses a mix of devices or is not all-in on Apple, that flexibility matters.